-Between memes, pet photos, and political arguments, Facebook and Twitter might seem like the last places to go to raise money for your classroom.
-But research shows that donors are increasingly inspired to give by posts on social media.
+Between memes, pet photos, and political arguments, Facebook, Twitter, and Instagram might seem like the last places to go to raise money for your classroom.
+But research shows that donors are increasingly inspired to give by posts on teacher’s social media.
 Engaging your social network and sharing media with them is the quickest way to get your classroom adopted!

-We’ve put together this step-by-step guide to making an engaging and effective fundraising post!
+We’ve put together this step-by-step guide to making an engaging and effective teacher social media fundraising post!

 Step 1: The Photo